Skip to navigation Skip to content

 • video conference, or

-• phone assessment.
+• phone assessment

-A JCA conducted by face to face, video conference, or phone assessment formats gives customers an opportunity to contribute to the assessment and discuss their disability or medical condition(s) with an assessor.
+A JCA conducted by face to face, video conference, or phone assessment formats.
+It gives customers an opportunity to contribute to the assessment and discuss their disability or medical condition(s) with an assessor.
 Non-attendance means they miss the opportunity and the JCA may be completed by file assessment format instead, using the available evidence.

 See Job Capacity Assessment (JCA) and Employment Service Assessment (ESAT) appointments.

-If identified on the customer's record, Assessment Services will arrange an interpreter in the customers primary language.
+If identified on the customer's record, Assessment Services will arrange an interpreter in the customer’s primary language.
 Interpreter availability and geographic location may impact the assessment format.

 For example: